Sustainable Development: Eploring Peace

 By creating a living environment in which individuals can utilize their skills and talents to the full, without fear of prejudice or harassment, we are essentially creating the core elements for peace - where everyone have equal opportunities to reach their fullest potential, irrespective of the condition that they find themselves.

+Equality: Fairness, dignity and respect.
+Diversity: Differing values, abilities, and perspectives.
 Inclusion: Equal access to opportunities, resources and acceptance

 The EDI Concept

-The terms equality, diversity and inclusion take on different meanings depending on a range of elements: from external factors like the economy and geographic location, to internal factors such as skills, capacities and commitments of a community's idividuals.
+The terms equality, diversity and inclusion take on different meanings depending on a range of elements: from external factors like the economy and geographic location, to internal factors such as skills, capacities and commitments of a community's individuals.
 Broader societal influences such as availability of education or health services also have a part to play.

 Equality